 7-Also, when I nursed Caleb, I got out of bed for every nighttime feeding, and sat on the couch while I nursed him.
 With Adelyn, I put her into bed with me, for at least half of her nighttime feedings, and fall asleep while doing it.

 8-When Caleb was a baby, I was sleep deprived, even though I got to nap with him sometimes during the day.
-Now, with Adelyn, I am beyond sleep deprived, and NAPS?
-What are those?? :)
+Now, with Adelyn, I am

 9-When Caleb was a baby, I would hold him for hours, and I would sometimes set him in his swing or his bouncy chair just for his own stimulation, or because I needed to cook a quick meal.
 With Adelyn, that poor baby practically lives in her swing and bouncy chair.
 I have to deliberately make time to just sit down and hold her.